 STEP 2 - Compliance with submission requirements

 Each Bidder’s Response to RfQ shall be checked for compliance with the submission requirements set forth in this RfQ before the evaluation of Response to RfQ is taken up.
-Format 4.9shall be used to check whether each Bidder meets the stipulated requirements.
+Format 4.9 shall be used to check whether each Bidder meets the stipulated requirements.

 STEP 3 -Evaluation of Response to RfQ